-With the ever-growing technology boom, there is no shortage of data centers scattered across the world.
+With the ever-growing technology boom, there is no shortage of data centers scattered worldwide.

 Data centers are known to be finicky environments, requiring expert tending; from dust build-up down to raised floor cleaning, it truly takes a professional to execute the proper maintenance.